 Furthermore, this question can answer questions you might have about the internal candidate’s future at the company.
 Depending on their answer, you could view them as someone that could progress to more senior positions down the track.

 However, it’s also possible that you don’t see a future for them beyond the position you’re interviewing them for.
 Either way, asking about their leadership style is essential in any interview for a position involving managing people groups.
+Here are some more interview questions for managers.

 How do you think your current position has prepared you for the new role?